byeol3325/BALM_window_upgrade/README.md

 For hyperparameters other than **voxel_size, eigen value array,** etc., **refer to the top of ba_voxel.hpp** for hyperparameters you want to add. 😁

 You can check **the time improvement by looking at the optimization time in output** when the **DO_PARALLEL option is set to no and parallel.** 😁

+🐶 If you have any requests, please contact me.
+It's [my blog](https://byeol3325.github.io/) and there will be emails. 🐶